Bachelor of Science in Nursing (RN to BSN Completion Program)

 Lakeland’s program features curriculum geared toward career advancement and positions nurses for supervisory and other leadership roles.
 By successfully completing the Lakeland BSN degree, you may be:

 - Entitled to a wage increase

 - Qualified for leadership positions

 - Selected to work in specialized areas like:

 - operating rooms

 - school nursing

-The baccalaureate degree in nursing at Lakeland University is pursuing initial accreditation by the Commission on Collegiate Nursing Education (http://ccneaccreditation.org/).
-Applying for accreditation does not guarantee that accreditation will be granted.
+The baccalaureate degree program in nursing is accredited by the Commission on Collegiate Nursing Education (http://ccneaccreditation.org/).